 Second, this happened: Yosemite closes Curry Village cabins after hantavirus outbreak.

-11. Yosemite View Lodge
+15. Yosemite View Lodge

-12. Driving or walking around the valley
+16. Driving or walking around the valley

 If you see little shiny spots on any of the monoliths, know that you are witnessing some brave rock-climbers work their way up the side of the walls.
 For a granite wall like El Capitan, it takes climbers multiple days to make it to the top.
 Check the shuttle schedule in the park to avoid the congestion and parking issues.

 If you’re a photographer there are endless possibilities for shots around the valley floor.
 But even if you’re just looking for beautiful backgrounds for your family photos or yes — even selfies — it’s a good idea to wander around the meadows and streams for good shots and take in the fresh scents of Yosemite.

 Also, the meadows are home to some wildlife and you wouldn’t believe how sociable some of the animals are.
 Picture your most sociable friend.
 Now imagine that person as a deer.
 That’s how the deer act at Yosemite.

-13. Frazil ice (spring only)
+17. Frazil ice (spring only)

 Frazil ice is a phenomenon that happens in the spring when ice forms from frozen mist from the falls and then passes down along the streams.
 As the ice flows, it collects into big bunches of slushy ice that then turn into snow… expect it’s not really snow and if you step on it you will die.

-14. Mariposa Grove
+18. Mariposa Grove